worldiaday/organizer-guide/find-sponsors.md

 Many sponsors will not make a donation to an individual person.
 If you do not have a way to accept money from your local sponsor, the IA Institute can help.
 We offer two ways for sponsors to donate funds to your location.
 The sponsor can: 1) submit a donation through PayPal or 2) mail a check to the IA Institute.
 Below we provide instructions for both of these options.

-> NOTE: We typically pay out incoming donations on the 15th and 30th of each month.
+> NOTE: The IA Institute DOES NOT cover fees incurred for donations (Paypal, Wire transfer fees, etc.) so you may want to ensure your donations cover these costs.
+We pay out incoming donations on the 15th and 30th of each month.
 We will keep an accounting ledger that will be available to you as we process transactions on your location’s behalf.
 If you have a time sensitive situation which requires you to receive the donation sooner, please contact treasury@iainstitute.org.

 ### Submit a donation using Paypal.